oscar-martin/hbase-docker/README.md

 Test HBASE is working via python over Thrift
 --------------------------------------------

-Here I am connecting to a docker container with the name 'localvm'.
+Here I am connecting to a docker container with the name 'hbase-docker'.
 The port 9090 is the Thrift API port because [Happybase][1] [2] uses Thrift to talk to HBase.

     $ ipython